George E. Goodfellow: Conceived of bulletproof fabrics

 On February 25, 1881, faro dealer Luke Short and professional gambler and gunfighter Charlie Storms got into an argument in Tombstone.
 Storms had successfully defended himself several times with his pistol, but had inaccurately sized Short up as someone he could "slap in the face without expecting a return."
 Bat Masterson initially defused a confrontation between the two men, but Storms returned, yanked Short off the sidewalk, and pulled his cut-off Colt .45 pistol.
 Luke Short was quicker and pulled his own pistol, shooting Charlie Storms twice before he hit the ground.
 The first shot was from such close range it reportedly set fire to Storms' shirt.
 Short's actions were ruled self-defense.

-In an autopsy of Storms' body, Goodfellow found that he had been shot in the heart but was surprised to see "not a drop of blood" exiting the wound, and noted that the bullet that struck Storms would ordinarily have passed through the body.
+In an autopsy of Storms, Goodfellow found that he had been shot in the heart, but was surprised to see "not a drop of blood" exiting the wound, and noted that the bullet that struck Storms would ordinarily have passed through the body.
 He discovered that the bullet had ripped through the man's clothes and into a folded silk handkerchief in his breast pocket.
 He extracted the intact bullet from the wound and found two thicknesses of silk wrapped around it and two tears where it had struck the vertebral column.
 Goodfellow showed the slightly flattened .45-caliber bullet and bloody handkerchief to George Parsons.